GitauHarrison/getting-started-with-flask/05_working_with_templates.md

 ![Child index template](/images/flask_templates/child_index_template.png)

+At the top of the file, we have used the word `extends`.
+This keyword is used to inherit the base template within the index template.
+It is specially put within curly braces and percent signs.

 What we have done here is to create content that we want displayed only in the index page, that is, two columns each with a paragraph with the sentence "I am a column".

 ### Step 3: Check the Output on the Browser